-Patients with chronic illness who participate in self-management have better outcomes, including reduced healthcare costs, than those who do not (Lorig 1999).
-This study included some people with COPD.
-Studies of self-management support in COPD have shown mixed results.
-Some studies have found reductions in hospital and emergency department attendances (Bourbeau 2003, Rice 2010).
-A Cochrane Review (Zwerink 2014) of trials published between 1995 and August 2011 found a benefit for self-management interventions on health related quality of life and lower probability of respiratoryrelated hospitalisation but there was no effect on all-cause hospitalisation or mortality.
+There have been a number of systematic reviews evaluating the effect of self-management in COPD.
+Whilst these have consistently resulted in improvements to quality of life, there have been conflicting findings in terms of their effect on healthcare utilisation (Jolly 2016, Jonkman 2016a, Jonkman 2016b, Majothi 2015, Zwerink 2016).
+A Cochrane Review (Zwerink 2014) of trials published between 1995 and August 2011 found a benefit for self-management interventions on health related quality of life and lower probability of respiratory-related hospitalisation but there was no effect on all-cause hospitalisation or mortality.
 This review does not include more recent studies while others have shown no benefit (Bucknall 2012, Bischoff 2012).
 One study found excess mortality in the self-management group (Fan et al., 2012).
-The differences may be related to differences in the study populations, study context and extent of selfmanagement support provided.
-In COPD, behavioural education alone is effective, although less effective than integrated pulmonary rehabilitation programs that include an exercise component (Ries 1995).
-An additional systematic review evaluated a suite of complex interventions including selfmanagement and their effect on reduction of urgent health care utilisation.
+The differences may be related to differences in the study populations, study context and extent of self-management support provided.
+An additional systematic review evaluated a suite of complex interventions including self-management and their effect on reduction of urgent health care utilisation.
 Complex interventions were associated with a 32% reduction in urgent health care utilisation (OR 0.68, 95%CI 0.57-0.87).
 However in a meta regression the authors could not identify the components that contributed to the additional effect (Dickens 2014) [evidence level I].

 A systematic review evaluated the effect of COPD self management following admission to hospital as a distinct intervention and failed to demonstrate any positive effect on all cause mortality or health care utilisation (hospitalisation) (Majothi 2015) [evidence level I].
-These results should be interpreted with caution due to the methodological weaknesses of the studies and heterogeneity of the interventions and outcome measures.
+Another systematic review that included single and multi-component interventions, reported that there was no impact on hospital admissions, but lead to improved health related quality of life (SGRQ [MD 4.87, 95% CI 3.96-5.79]).
+The authors were not able to describe the package that lead to the most significant improvements due to the degree of heterogeneity within the interventions and study designs (Jolly 2016).
+These systematic reviews should be interpreted with caution due to the methodological weaknesses of the studies and heterogeneity of the interventions and outcome measures.